awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 Additionally, AWS supports managed policies for job functions that span multiple services\.
 For example, the **ReadOnlyAccess** AWS managed policy provides read\-only access to all AWS services and resources\.
 When a service launches a new feature, AWS adds read\-only permissions for new operations and resources\.
 For a list and descriptions of job function policies, see [AWS managed policies for job functions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html) in the *IAM User Guide*\.

-Amazon ECS and Amazon ECR provide several managed policies and trust relationships that you can attach to AWS Identity and Access Management \(IAM\) users, Amazon EC2 instances, and Amazon ECS tasks that allow differing levels of control over resources and API operations\.
+Amazon ECS and Amazon ECR provide several managed policies and trust relationships that you can attach to users, groups, roles, Amazon EC2 instances, and Amazon ECS tasks that allow differing levels of control over resources and API operations\.
 You can apply these policies directly, or you can use them as starting points for creating your own policies\.
 For more information about the Amazon ECR managed policies, see [Amazon ECR managed policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.

 ## AmazonECS\_FullAccess<a name="security-iam-awsmanpol-AmazonECS_FullAccess"></a>